SynapseProject/syntinel.docs/docs/index.md

 | Syntinel.Aws | A serverless implementation of Syntinel that runs on the Amazon Web Services platform.
 It makes use of the API Gateway, DyanmoDB and Lambda AWS services to implement the application. |
 | Syntinel.Tester | Used primarily for developer testing of the application. |

+Syntinel is an open source project.
+The source code can be found on [GitHub](https://github.com/SynapseProject/syntinel.core.net).

 ## Message Flow